jeezusplays/SafeMe/README.md

 ## About this Project
 SafeMe is a <b>natural disaster relief</b> mobile application that aims to provide real-time updates on individuals dealing with disasters such as: earthquakes, cyclones, floods, volcanoes, droughts and forest fires.

-Developed by Red Cross, this application is targeted towards two types of users – <b>Public Users</b> and <b>Government</b>.
+This application is targeted towards two types of users – <b>Public Users</b> and <b>Government</b>.
 Each user type has access to different features that best suit their usage needs.
-For Public users, they are able to:
+For Public Users, they are able to:
 * Create and join a family – <i>A group of people that can track each other in real-time</i>
 * Receive a danger notification when in the risk of being in danger
 * Announce to family when no longer in risk of being in danger